HDMI

 Nerd Notes*

-All CVT calculations provided use RB Version 1, which maintains a constant HBlank.
-Versions 2 and 3 include variable HBlank lengths.
+All CVT calculations provided use RB Version 1, which maintains a constant Hblank.
+Versions 2 and 3 include variable Hblank lengths.

 4:2:0 chroma sampling requires a minimum clock rate of 590MHz; around UHD, 4K, or 5K @ 50 Hz.